NCM Issues Poor Visibility Warning - UrduPoint

 The National Centre of Meteorology, NCM, has called on drivers and pedestrians to take all necessary precautions when on roads due to blowing dust and sand causing poor horizontal visibility

-The NCM, in its statement today, warned of the poor visibility of less than 2000 meters at times due to fresh winds with speed reaching up to 50 km/hr at times in various coastal and inland areas of the country until 6 pm Wednesday.
+The NCM, in its statement today, warned of the poor visibility of less than 1500 meters at times due to fresh winds with speed reaching up to 45 km/hr at times in various coastal and inland areas of the country until 6 pm Thurday.